TriBITSPub/TriBITSWiki/TriBITS-CDash-Dashboard.md

 * Pushes to 'master' have results posted to the "Continuous" CDash group.
 * Nightly builds have results posted to the "Nightly" CDash group.
 * The "Experimental" CDash group is for any other submits of TriBITS test results using, for example, [`make dashboard`](https://tribitspub.github.io/TriBITS/build_ref/index.html#dashboard-submissions).

+For more details, see the active [GitHub Actions drivers](https://github.com/TriBITSPub/TriBITS/tree/master/.github/workflows).